fpereiro/gotoB/readme.md

 Rather than submit to this grind or reject it altogether (and missing out the possibility of creating my webapps), I took a third way out, by deciding to write a frontend framework that:

 1. Is optimized for understanding.
-2. Built on fundamentals, so that the framework will change [less and less as times goes by](https://en.wikipedia.org/wiki/Asymptote).
+2. Built on fundamentals, so that the framework will change [less and less as time goes by](https://en.wikipedia.org/wiki/Asymptote).

 And, of course, gotoв must be very useful for building a real webapp.